renytek13/Soft-Prompt-Generation/README.md

 <summary>Main Contributions</summary>

-1) We first experimentally verify the effectiveness of VLM on UDA downstream tasks.
-Then, based on this finding, we further propose a prompt-based distribution alignment (PDA) method to tune prompt to the target domain.
+1) To the best of our knowledge, we are the first to introduce the generative model into prompt learning in VLMs.
+Then, we propose a new paradigm of prompt tuning, namely Soft Prompt Generation (SPG).
-2) The proposed PDA includes two training branches.
-First, the base branch ensures discrimination among different classes.
-Second, the aligned branch obtains the domain-invariant information by image-guided feature tuning.
+2) We design a two-stage training phase to align the generative model with domain prompt labels.
+It incorporates domain knowledge into the generated prompts, enhancing the transferability across unseen domains.
-3) Extensive experiments demonstrate the effectiveness of the proposed PDA, which achieves state-of-the-art performance on Office-Home, Office-31 and VisDA-2017.
+3) Extensive experiments on five datasets for three DG tasks demonstrate that the proposed SPG achieves state-of-the-art performance

 </details>